BlackEryque/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword: shows lines not containing a specified pattern eg bin

 18-letteronly: displays all lines of sile /etc/ssh/sshd_config starting with a letter

+19-AZ: replaces all characters A and c from input to Z and e respectively